-Can JKL Bhd and its promoters apply to Bursa Securities to be exempted from continued compliance with Rules 3.19(1)(b) and 3.19(1)(c) of the ACE LR based on the pro-forma accounts?
+Can JKL Bhd and its specified shareholders apply to Bursa Securities to be exempted from continued compliance with Rules 3.19(1)(b) and 3.19(1)(c) of the ACE LR based on the pro-forma accounts?

-No, JKL Bhd and its promoters may only apply to Bursa Securities to be exempted from continued compliance with Rules 3.19(1)(b) and 3.19(1)(c) pursuant to Rule 3.19(1B) after the first audited consolidated financial statements of JKL Bhd. show that it has met the quantitative criteria for admission to the Main Market of Bursa Securities.
+No, JKL Bhd and its specified shareholders may only apply to Bursa Securities to be exempted from continued compliance with Rules 3.19(1)(b) and 3.19(1)(c) pursuant to Rule 3.19(1B) after the first audited consolidated financial statements of JKL Bhd. following its listing on the ACE Market show that it has met the quantitative criteria for admission to the Main Market of Bursa Securities.

-3.15D Apart from the shares a promoter holds in a listed corporation prior to listing, what other type of securities held by the promoter which would also be placed under the moratorium pursuant to Rule 3.19(1A) and 3.19(1D)?
+3.15D Apart from the shares a specified shareholder holds in a listed corporation prior to listing, what other type of securities held by the specified shareholder which would also be placed under the moratorium pursuant to Rule 3.19(1A) and 3.19(1D)?

-Such securities include all shares in the listed corporation issued to the promoters during the moratorium period, and all shares issued arising from the conversion or exercise of any convertible securities or warrants held by the promoters as at the date of listing of the listed corporation on the ACE Market.
+Such securities include all shares in the listed corporation issued to the specified shareholders during the moratorium period, and all shares issued arising from the conversion or exercise of any convertible securities or warrants held by the specified shareholders as at the date of listing of the listed corporation on the ACE Market.
 The enlarged number of shares to be held under moratorium is in proportion stated in Rule 3.19(1)(a) to (d).